 Jamesville is a very ethnically-diverse town.
 The people who call Jamesville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jamesville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jamesville include German, Italian, English, and Polish.
+The greatest number of Jamesville residents report their race to be White, followed by Asian.
+Important ancestries of people in Jamesville include German, English, Italian, and Polish.

 The most common language spoken in Jamesville is English.
 Other important languages spoken here include Spanish and Chinese.